Edie Britt: Season 4

-In the first episode of season 4, it transpires that Edie's suicide attempt was merely a bid for Carlos' attention.
-Carlos feels responsible and agrees to resume their relationship, leading Edie to discover his secret offshore bank account containing $10 million.
-She uses this knowledge to blackmail him, asking him to marry her, unaware that Carlos is having an affair with Gabrielle.
-Edie goes on to announce their engagement party, but discovers Carlos' betrayal when she, Carlos, and Gabrielle's new husband, Victor Lang (John Slattery), all suffer from crabs.
-Edie hires a private detective to spy on Carlos and gets pictures of him and Gabrielle sharing a passionate kiss, before telling the IRS about his offshore account.
-She discovers that Carlos has emptied and closed his offshore account so she turns the pictures over to Victor, knowing he will get revenge.
-When Victor subsequently goes missing after Gabrielle and Carlos knock him over the side of his yacht, Edie, still feeling vindictive, tells the police that Gaby may be responsible for Victor's disappearance.
-A tornado is about to hit Wisteria Lane and Carlos and Gaby plan to disappear.
-Edie is given a folder, giving her access to Carlos' offshore bank account.
+It transpires that Edie's suicide attempt was merely a bid for Carlos' attention.
+Carlos feels responsible and agrees to resume their relationship, until Edie discovers his secret offshore bank account.
+With this, she blackmails him into a accepting a marriage proposal.
+However, Edie discovers Carlos' betrayal when she, Carlos, and Gabrielle's new husband, Victor Lang (John Slattery), all suffer from crabs.
+Edie hires a private detective, and after getting proof of the affair, she tells the IRS about his offshore account.
+Upon discovering that Carlos has emptied and closed his offshore account, she turns the pictures over to Victor.
+When Victor subsequently goes missing, Edie tells the police that Gaby may be responsible.
+A tornado is about to hit Wisteria Lane after Edie is given a folder allowing access to Carlos' offshore bank account.
 Edie and Gabrielle fight over it but lose the papers in the tornado.
-They are forced to take shelter together in Edie's crawl space and are able to put aside their differences for a while.
-Carlos is blinded in the tornado.